A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

+For a sufficiently small $\tau_{{\text{loc}}}$ or a large relaxation $\varepsilon^{(k)}$, the enrichment strategy can be considered unconditionally.
+We note that the presence of the relaxation parameter in \eqref{eq:optional_enrichment} can be justified by the fact that the outer iteration steps of the relaxed TR can be expected to be far away from each other.

-the enrichment is skipped.
-For a sufficiently small $\tau_{{\text{loc}}}$, the enrichment strategy can be considered unconditionally.
-However, the computational effort can still decrease significantly, e.g., if a local modal is not associated with the parameter.
-We also note that the online adaptive approach is also motivated by the numerical experiments in~\cite{tsrblod,RBLOD}, where it was demonstrated that moderate choices of $\tau_{{\text{loc}}}$ already produce acceptable reduced models.
+We note that the online adaptive approach is also motivated by the numerical experiments in~\cite{tsrblod,RBLOD}, where it was demonstrated that moderate choices of $\tau_{{\text{loc}}}$ already produce acceptable reduced models.
 However, it is clear that the choice of the tolerance $\tau_{{\text{loc}}}$ is highly problem dependent.
 If the tolerance is chosen too large, the method could be stagnant (due to the missing local basis quality).
-In such cases, it is recommend to refine the tolerance adaptively.
-For simplicity we omit such a strategy in this paper.
+In such cases, it is recommended to refine the tolerance adaptively.
+For simplicity, we omit such a strategy in this paper.

-While the local enrichment is helpful for the Stage~1 reduction, another crucial question is how the Stage~2 reduction is performed afterwards.
-Note that the TS\-RB\-LOD model is based on the reduced models from Stage~1, meaning that, whenever the Stage~1 models are enriched, the Stage~2 reduction needs to be restarted from scratch.
+Concerning the Stage~2 reduction, we note that the TS\-RB\-LOD model is based on the reduced models from Stage~1, meaning that whenever the Stage~1 models are enriched, it is recommended to build the new Stage~2 from scratch.
 Thus, there is more freedom in choosing the enrichment parameters for the TSRBLOD model.
 With respect to the fact that, at iteration $k$, the Stage~1 models are exact (up to the tolerance $\tau_{{\text{loc}}}$), we propose to enrich the TSRBLOD model for the same sequence of TR iterates $\mu^{(i)}$, for $i = 0, \dots, k$.
 Greedy-based enrichments of the TSRBLOD are also possible, mainly because the snapshot generation with Stage~1 is fast.
-However, our experiments suggested that greedy-search algorithms do not provide a significant update to the respective accuracy of the TSRBLOD model.
+However, our experiments suggested that greedy-search algorithms do not provide significantly different results.

-Let us also mention that we did not use optional local enrichment strategies for the R-TR-LRB algorithm since we do not assemble the estimators in the first iterations.